QuizzityMC/Devil-Chat/README.md

 Canary Chat is useable with all Spacebar-compatible clients.
 Simply enter https://chat.quizzity.tech/ as the instance, and all will work!
 This is not Canary Chat!!!

+**Contributing**

+Feel free to contribute in any way you like, which includes just adding more random prompts for the bot to say (keep it civil, though, I will check these)